 And when good deeds don’t give us those endorphins, we’re all too quick to say, “I don’t think God’s called me to do this.”
 Even if it straight-up says in the bible, in the red letters used to highlight Jesus talking, plainly and bluntly, God wants us to do this.
 I’ve seen so many Christians claim they “aren’t called” to be evangelists and share Jesus with others, even though Jesus told his students—who include us!—to go to all the world and make him more students.
 Mt 23.19-20

-If we’re not feeling it, we presume God’s not in it, even though he totally is.
+If we’re not feeling it, we presume God’s not in it.
+Even when he totally is.
 Y’see, Christianity isn’t Star Wars.
 We can’t trust our feelings.
 They’re so easily manipulated!
 Not just by the devil; movies and music do it all the time, and the best preachers and worship pastors are experts at it.
 So are salesmen.
 Heck, we can easily psyche ourselves into feeling all sorts of things.
-Yet people haven’t a clue just how easy this is, and have no clue how much their “spiritual” feelings were entirely put there by them.
+Yet people haven’t a clue just how easy this is, and have no clue how much their “spiritual” feelings were entirely put there by TV pundits.

 When pagans describe themselves as “spiritual,” they definitely mean they’re led by their emotions.
-And think it’s “the universe” directing their paths—but really it’s their emotions, which they’ve tied to anything which makes ’em feel connected with divinity, and anything which makes ’em feel good.
+And think it’s “the universe” directing their paths—and again, it’s their emotions, which they’ve tied to anything which makes ’em feel connected with divinity, and anything which makes ’em feel good.

 Because the pagan definition is so commonplace, it’s why I like to describe myself as “religious, not spiritual.”

 It definitely triggers a knee-jerk reaction in those people who love to call themselves “spiritual, not religious.”
 It’s useful too: They ask me exactly what I mean by that, and I tell ’em.
 I’m trying to follow Jesus, not happy thoughts.
-I’m not trying to feel good; I’m trying to actually be good.
-(Thankfully, being good has the side effect of feeling good… most of the time.
-But that’s not the point, y’know.)
+I’m not trying to feel good; I’m trying to be good.
+Thankfully, being good has the side effect of feeling good… most of the time.
+But that’s not the point, y’know.

 True, this description really bugs people who aren’t aware there’s any difference between spirit and emotion, and think they are on the right path.
 There’s a fair amount of denial on their part.
 Oh well.